VelociKepler/adminPage/README.md

 # Feature avalible
 - Creat
 - Read
-- Update( upcoming...)
+- Update
 - Delete

-# Login with email and password in .env
+# Login with email and password in config .env